martensson/nixy/README.md

 3. Optionally edit the nginx template *(default on ubuntu is /etc/nginx/nginx.tmpl)*
 4. Install [nginx](http://nginx.org/en/download.html) or [openresty](https://openresty.org/) and start the service.
+   - Or if you prefer running inside Docker: `"docker run -d --name nginx -p 7000:7000 -v /etc/nginx:/etc/nginx nginx"`.
+You will also need to change config `"nginx_cmd"` to `"docker exec nginx nginx"` for reloads to work correctly in this case.
 5. Start nixy! *(service nixy start)*

 ## Using Nixy